The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Moving on to the potash segment, sales volumes and prices were in the middle of our guidance ranges, while our margin rate was slightly higher than guidance as a result of our ongoing cost control efforts.
 Market dynamics continue to strengthen, and the recent settling of a Canpotex contract with Chinese customers provided additional stability.
 While the contract price was at the low end of our expectations, it is good to have resolution because it helps demand emerge in other parts of the world.

 In addition to driving costs out of our production operations, we are also reducing brine management costs as a result of investments we have made over the past several years.
 Our brine management processes are more efficient today, and we have been able to reduce spending as we look ahead to the K3 Esterhazy transition.
-We now expect full-year brine costs to be in the range of $150 million to $160 million, down from prior guidance of $160 million to $180 million.
+We now expect full-year brine cost to be in the range of $150 million to $160 million, down from prior guidance of $160 million to $180 million.

 For the third quarter, we expect potash sales volumes to be in the range of 1.9 million to 2.2 million tonnes.
 We expect average realized prices to dip slightly to a range of $165 to $180 per tonne, primarily as a result of a shift in product mix as we recognize higher volumes of sales of standard-grade tonnes shipped to China.